To start an intergroup/service board, you must meet the following requirements.

 - Language service boards are composed of groups, intergroups, and national service boards to serve the common needs of a language group, regardless of geographic proximity.

-- Special-focus service boards are composed of two or more groups or intergroups to serve the common needs of groups/intergroups with the same focus, regardless of geographic proximity.
+- Specific-focus service boards are composed of two or more groups or intergroups to serve the common needs of groups and intergroups with the same specific-focus, regardless of geographic proximity.

 Section 2 – Registration